 In Hinduism, Lakshmi is known to be the Goddess of Prosperity and it is believed that on the day of ‘Ashwin Purnima’, the Goddess descends on Earth to abundantly bless all with prosperity and good health.
 The day of Kojagara Puja is also referred as Sharad Purnima in some parts of the country.
 It is a significant festival of Central India, particularly in the Budelkand region and some parts of Bihar.

-Kojagara Puja 2018 was on October 23 Tuesday
+Kojagara Puja 2019 is on October 13 Sunday

 Rituals during Kojagara Puja: